Students work in a computer lab

 • MA 16400 – Integrated Calculus Analysis Geometry II

-Complete an introductory course in electromagnetism as well as classes modern physics, advanced calculus and differential equations.
+Complete an introductory course in electromagnetism as well as classes in modern physics, advanced calculus and differential equations.
 You’ll also take general education and elective courses.

-See the Full Course of Study
+Physics Course of Study

 Sample Courses